DisCoTec/discotec.github.io/2020/presenters.md

 We strongly encourage you to download and install the [Zoom client](https://zoom.us) before the conference, to resolve any unforeseen problems you may encounter ahead of time.

 Presentations will be hosted by *session hosts* and shall be streamed via Zoom in the form of **prerecorded videos**.
 The video links will be made publicly available at the end of each day.
 Should you **not** wish to have your talk made public, please inform us accordingly via email.
-We however strongly encourage presenters to make their talk public.
+However, we strongly encourage presenters to make their talk public.

-**Presenters** will be promoted to the role of *Zoom panelist* before their talk commences.
-This enables them to manage and reply to questions posted by attendees. **Session chairs** will be likewise promoted to the same role, but should refrain from answering or moderating questions unless necessary.
+*Presenters* will be promoted to the role of *Zoom panelist* before their talk commences.
+This enables them to manage and reply to questions posted by *attendees*. *Session chairs* will be likewise promoted, but should refrain from answering or moderating questions unless absolutely necessary.

 ![Zoom panelist](screenshots/zoom_panelist.png){:height="50%" width="50%"}

-While both session chairs and presenters will be able to access the questions posted, attendees will be able to see only the questions that the presenter has answered.
-Attendees have been instructed to post questions using the Q&A functionality.
+While both *session chairs* and *presenters* can access the questions posted, *attendees* will be able to see only the questions that the *presenter* has answered. *Attendees* have been instructed to post questions using the Q&A functionality.

-**Presenters** will be demoted back to the role of *attendee* once their talk ends. **Session chairs** will be demoted to said role once the session ends.
+*Presenters* will be demoted back to the role of *attendee* once their talk ends. *Session chairs* will be demoted to said role once the session ends.

 ![Zoom attendee](screenshots/zoom_attendee.png){:height="50%" width="50%"}

 ## Presenting Content

 The prerecorded presentation videos shall be aired by the *session host* via screen share.
 Once the presentation is over, the *session host* will stop the screen sharing session.
-At this point, the presenter may start addressing the questions that were posted during whilst the presentation was underway.
+At this point, the *presenter* may start addressing the questions that were posted whilst the presentation was in progress.

 ## Presenter's Checklist

-We recommend presenters to follow this checklist.
+We recommend that *presenters* follow this checklist.

 #### Before Presentation is Aired

-1. Alert the hosts via chat.
-The chat can be accessed via the `Chat` button.
-This should be done around 15 minutes before the start of the presentation.
-Alerting the hosts so that they are informed of whom to promote to the role of *Zoom panelist*.
+1. Alert the *session hosts* via chat.
+The chat can be accessed using the `Chat` button.
+This should be done around **15 minutes** before the start of the **session**.
+Please make sure to include the title of the presentation.

+This informs the *session hosts* of whom to promote to the role of *Zoom panelist*.

     ![Q&A](screenshots/chat.png){:height="50%" width="50%"}